 Throughout the course, pupils are encouraged to:

-- Sustain energetic activity for a set period of time.
+- sustain energetic activity for a period of time.

 Personal and Social Development

-Personal and Social Development is encompassed within the teaching of several subjects,
+Personal and Social Education is encompassed within the teaching of several subjects,

 Religious and Moral Education

-- Christianity: Abraham and Joseph, Christmas, Easter, the Church, Baptism.
+- Christianity: The story of Joseph, Christmas, Easter, the Church and Baptism

 Art and Design

-At all levels pupils improvise and experiment with movement, speech, space, physical objects and sound, showing imagination and inventiveness appropriate to age and stage of development.
-As they progress through the levels, pupils develop their understanding and control of the media and processes of drama.
+At all Primary levels, pupils improvise and experiment with movement, voice, use of space, physical objects and sound, showing imagination and inventiveness appropriate to age and stage of development.
+As they progress through the Primary levels, pupils develop confidence in themselves, and an ability to work effectively with their peers.

 Craft and Design